robnagler/robnagler.github.io/_posts/2007-11-24-BookReview-Out-of-Control.md

 Swiss bank -- much to the chagrin of Richard Olsen -- and still not predicting anything predictably.

-I'll poke more holes in the actual text as this review progresses, which is probably untolerably long for most people.
+I'll poke more holes in the actual text below, which is probably untolerably long for most people.
 This book taught be a lot about a lot of things.
 Lots of sticky notes in its pages that have been converted by the magic of OCR technology into text.
-It even converted a LISP program, which amazes me, even though, it's just the march of progress that allows me to write this review with so much source material.
+It even converted a LISP program, which amazes me, even though, it's just the march of progress that allows me to write these notes with so much source material.